March 2, 2023

 Alcohol withdrawal can range from being extremely unpleasant to potentially dangerous and life-threatening.

-If you, or a loved one, are planning to withdraw from alcohol, it’s important to do so under medical supervision.
+If you, or someone you care about, are planning to withdraw from alcohol, it’s important to do so under medical supervision.
 Or, at a minimum, after consulting a medical professional.

 Common withdrawal symptoms include: